 However, I hope more dentists self-educate to offer other options and educate their patients against toxic practices.
 I’m sure it would be scary to have many practices that underpin your livelihood called into question—dentists carry debt on expensive equipment to perform these procedures and use these materials.
 But I’m not the researchers who have documented valid, massive concerns for the public health.
 I’m just one person waving a red flag towards it.

 But I’m fierce that since I am blessed with an audience, I hope for my readers to start YOUNGER THAN I DID—or at any point!—with knowledge about controversies regarding their health.
-That way they won’t unwittingly allow unnecessary root canals in their mouth to massively increase their risk for breast cancer and neurological disease, as I did.
+That way they won’t unwittingly allow unnecessary root canals in their mouth, as I did.